0.0 Executive Summary

 Best Practices

-• Use trusted installation and recovery media.
+- Use trusted installation and recovery media to avoid malware.

 Framework Alignment

-• Aligns with NIST Cybersecurity Framework: Protect (PR) and Detect (DE)
+- Aligns with NIST Cybersecurity Framework: Protect (PR) and Detect (DE)

-• Supports CIS Controls for data protection and system management
+- Supports CIS Controls for data protection and system management

-• Follows general system hardening and administrative best practices
+- Follows general system hardening and administrative best practices